100% Free · No Signup · No Upload

 Does resizing reduce image quality?

 Resizing to smaller dimensions does not reduce quality as long as you stay above the display size.
-Resizing up (enlarging) can make images look soft or pixelated because there is no extra detail to fill the added pixels.
+Downscaling is a lossless process in terms of visible quality — you are simply using fewer pixels to represent the same content.
+Resizing up (enlarging) can make images look soft or pixelated because there is no extra detail to fill the added pixels; the tool has to estimate them through interpolation.

 What is the difference between resize and crop?

-Resize changes the total dimensions of the image while keeping all the content.
-Crop cuts away part of the image to focus on a specific area.
-If you need a specific size without distortion, crop first to get the right ratio, then resize.
+Resize changes the total pixel dimensions of the image while keeping all content visible.
+If you resize a 1920 × 1080 image to 960 × 540, you see the same scene at half the resolution.
+Crop cuts away part of the image to change its framing or aspect ratio.
+If you need an exact size without distortion, crop first to get the correct aspect ratio, then resize to the target pixel dimensions.

 Can I resize without losing the aspect ratio?